urbit/urbit.org-reloaded/content/blog/infrastructural.md

 ## Beautiful Infrastructure

-OS 1, while incremental in its initial expression from Modulo, serves to outline our sense of what beautiful (in the sense of sublime beauty), useful, and durable digital infrastructure should feel like to inhabit.
+OS 1, while incremental in its initial expression from OS 0, serves to outline our stance of what sublimely beautiful, useful, and durable digital infrastructure should feel like to inhabit.
 For the purposes of OS 1, we can imagine “Beautiful Infrastructure” to form the spirit of what we’re building:

 **Beautiful infrastructure is inhabitable**.
 You’re not floating in an infinite feed of content streams.
 You are situated in a defined space with edges you can shift at-will, as your needs deem fit.
 Our model for inhabitable computing is new and in limited flux, but our vision is long.